West Carmarthenshire (UK Parliament constituency): The second 1910 general election

 At the election that followed, Hinds was opposed by Jones Cremlyn, who was once again the Conservative candidate.
 It was suggested at one stage that the Rev Arthur Fuller Mills of Carmarthen, chairman of Carmarthenshire County Council, would contest the seat as an independent but the rumour proved unfounded.
 Jones Cremlyn fought vigorous campaign, which was enthusiastically supported by the Carmarthen Journal and addressed meetings throughout the constituency, travelling from village to village by motor car.

 Following the election, a Carmarthen Journal editorial complained about the dominance of the Liberals in the constituency and the means by which nonconformist ministers sustained them.

 Another General Election was required to take place before the end of 1915.
-The political parties had been making preparations for an election to take place and by the July 1914, Alfred Stephens of Kidwelly had been chosen to oppose John Hinds.
+The political parties had been making preparations for an election to take place and by July 1914, Alfred Stephens of Kidwelly had been chosen to oppose John Hinds.